CLICK THE QUESTIONS TO VIEW ANSWERS:

 - Will I be allowed to change races at the Packet pick-up?

 YES!
-However, a $10 change fee will be charged after April 6.
+However, a $10 change fee will be charged after April 1, NO FOLLIN’.
 No refunds will be given but if upgrading you may pay the difference between registration fees.
 No changes will be made on race day!

 - Will there be late packet picket-up?

 Yes.
-You may pick up your packet Sunday 5:00-6:30 am at the Springdale Downtown Alliance space (TBA), near the starting line on E. Emma.
+You may pick up your packet Saturday 5:00-6:30 am in the tent across from Shiloh Square and the First Security Bank Building near the finish line on E. Emma.
 However, we request that you pick up your packet at the expo on Saturday if you are able.

 - Will there be an Early Start?

-- Will there be a Pasta Dinner & Speaker?
+- Will there be a Pasta Dinner & Guest Speaker?

 - Where should I park for the Race?

-- Will there be shuttles from the finish line?
+- Will there be shuttles to and from the finish line?

 - Where is a good spot for my family members to watch me on the course?

-There are several places: The marathon course will go past 5 Springdale Parks, Lake Fayetteville Northside Park, and the The Arvest Ballpark, as well as many churches and schools.
+There are several places: The marathon course will go past 5 Springdale Parks, Lake Fayetteville Northside Park, and go through Arvest Ballpark, as well as many churches and schools.

 - Will there be Medical Personnel?

 Yes.
-There will be medical personnel at the relay exchange points, the half marathon turn around, and the finish line.
+There will be medical personnel at the relay exchange points, and the finish line.
 There will be bicycle EMT’s traveling the course as well.
 There will be over 20 aid stations where medical personnel can be summoned.

 If you have any serious allergies, (e.g. bee stings), or have medical conditions which could affect your treatment from medical personnel, you should carry this information with you during the race.
 You should also print any allergies or health conditions on the back of your race number with a permanent marker.
 These will be available at packet pick-up.
 Everyone should print their emergency contact person’s name and number on the back of their race bib in the upper corner, above the timing device.
 Emergencies can occur!